AlexEne/GL_Particles/README.md

 ============

-Particles using compute shaders done in OpenGL 4.3 Disclaimer
+Particles using compute shaders done in OpenGL 4.3

+Disclaimer
 ----------
 This is my first OpenGL work so I wouldn't take it as great learning material.

 I might have done some noob-ish mistakes.
+If I did please tell me and I will correct them.

+Right now this causes a crash in atioglxx.dll if you run it on cards older than 6970HD.

+Be sure you have the latest drivers.

 Movement
 --------

 W - move forward

 S - move backward

 Hold Right Mouse Button in order to rotate the camera.